-Grain ecological footprint also depicts the ecological appropriation per consumption item in percentage terms, which is shown in Table 3.
-The wheat consumption category of grain crops was the largest category with a
+Grain ecological footprint also depicts the ecological appropriation per consumption item in percentage terms, which is shown in Table 1.
+The wheat consumption category of grain crops was the largest category with a percentage increase from 41.06 in 1995 to 55.09 in 2010, with some fluctuations from 1998 to 2004.
+The appropriation results indicate that barley consumption covers the second-highest productive land area, even though the consumption patterns changed greatly.

-TABLE 3: ECOLOGICAL SPACE APPROPRIATION (PER CENT OF THE TOTAL ECOLOGICAL FOOTPRINT) FOR GRAIN CONSUMPTION USING LOCAL YIELD
+TABLE 1: ECOLOGICAL SPACE APPROPRIATION (PERCENT OF THE TOTAL ECOLOGICAL FOOTPRINT) FOR GRAIN CONSUMPTION USING LOCAL YIELD